MichelML/todo_backbone_marionnette/README.md

-a small to do app made with backbone and marionnette
+a small todo app made with backbone and marionnette